 Goal 1: Increase the numerical representation of traditionally underrepresented groups among students, administrative staff, and faculty.

-Timeline for meeting goal within the diversity plan: 2018 (see pages 19-20 of Transforming Maryland in the appendix) Format: Bulleted, succinct descriptions of major in Format: Bulleted, succinct descriptions of major initiatives and strategies are ideal; additional narrative is not necessary.
-Share campus-wide and program-specific efforts designed to recruit and retain traditionally underrepresented students, staff, and faculty.
-Metrics to measure how progress of each initiative/strategy is being evaluated Data to demonstrate where progress has been achieved / indicators of success Areas where continuous improvement is needed The Office of Undergraduate Admissions has created a multi-tiered strategy designed to impact students from prior to the point of application through enrollment and includes: • Education about the college application process • Recruitment • A holistic application review process • Special program and merit scholarship review and selection and, • Yield efforts The primary metrics to evaluate progress are: • The number of interactions with traditionally underrepresented students and those who support them • The number of students who chose to apply for admission • The numbers of these students who complete the application process • The number of these students that apply, enroll, and graduate from Maryland From Fall 2017 to Fall 2018, the percentage of incoming first-year students who are underrepresented minorities decreased.
-We will continue to learn from what the environment presents and adjust our strategies during periods where numbers are not increasing.
-We have experienced great success in attracting talented and diverse students to the university over time.
-We anticipate periods when the numbers may not increase, and at times may even dip because of unforeseen factors.
+Timeline for meeting goal within the diversity plan: 2018 (see pages 19-20 of Transforming Maryland in the appendix)

+Format: Bulleted, succinct descriptions of major initiatives and strategies are ideal; additional narrative is not necessary.

+1 1 Share campus-wide and program-specific efforts Metrics to measure how Data to demonstrate where Areas where continuous designed to recruit and retain traditionally progress of each progress has been achieved / improvement is needed underrepresented students, staff, and faculty. initiative/strategy is being indicators of success evaluated The Office of Undergraduate Admissions has The primary metrics to evaluate From Fall 2017 to Fall 2018, the We will continue to created a multi-tiered strategy designed to impact progress are: percentage of incoming first-year learn from what the students from prior to the point of application • The number of interactions students who are environment presents through enrollment and includes: with traditionally underrepresented minorities and adjust our Education about the college application process underrepresented students and decreased. strategies during Recruitment those who support them periods where numbers A holistic application review process • The number of students who are not increasing.
+Special program and merit scholarship review chose to apply for admission We have experienced and selection and, The numbers of these great success in Yield efforts students who complete the attracting talented and application process diverse students to the • The number of these students university over time. that apply, enroll, and graduate We anticipate periods from Maryland when the numbers may not increase, and at times may even dip because of unforeseen factors.
 As we are currently experiencing one of those periods, we are redoubling our recruitment efforts while we continue to learn and adjust our strategies.
-Graduate School initiatives include the following: Annual Networking Reception for Diverse Students and Faculty PROMISE AGEP programming and activities including PhD Completion Workshops Fall Harvest Dinner and Networking Reception Writing retreats Annual Research Symposium and Professional Development Conference Invited guest speakers of STEM initiatives Bi-monthly listening sessions with URM graduate students Spring Speaker Series Conversations on Graduate Diversity Series Continued outreach for URM undergraduate research programs nationally and HBCU institutions The primary metrics to evaluate progress are: • Tracking for the last five years of URM students from initial application to admissions to enrollment From 2017 to 2018, we have seen an increase in overall graduate student enrollment with a slight increase in URM enrollment.
+Graduate School initiatives include the following: • Annual Networking Reception for Diverse Students and Faculty • PROMISE AGEP programming and activities including PhD Completion Workshops • Fall Harvest Dinner and Networking Reception • Writing retreats • Annual Research Symposium and Professional Development Conference • Invited guest speakers of STEM initiatives • Bi-monthly listening sessions with URM graduate students • Spring Speaker Series • Conversations on Graduate Diversity Series • Continued outreach for URM undergraduate research programs nationally and HBCU institutions The primary metrics to evaluate progress are: • Tracking for the last five years of URM students from initial application to admissions to enrollment From 2017 to 2018, we have seen an increase in overall graduate student enrollment with a slight increase in URM enrollment.
 Continue to identify and develop appropriate recruitment methods and outreach Build relationships with institutions, programs, and directors and coordinators that serve minority/URM/URG students.
 Build relationships among institutions, programs, and directors/coordinators to enhance and maximize recruitment efforts among applicant pool Expand fee waiver programs Support of more UMCP faculty for recruitment initiatives Academic Achievement Programs (AAP), recruitment and retention programs in support of low-income and first- generation students.
-Specific programs include the following: • Student Support Services/Intensive Educational Development program The primary metrics to evaluate progress are: • Survey Monkey questionnaires and other evaluation forms (Data gathered separately by USMD per Report Instructions) Examine closely AAP students' attitudes and student's actual performance
+Specific programs include the following: • Student Support Services/Intensive Educational Development program The primary metrics to evaluate progress are: • Survey Monkey questionnaires and other evaluation forms (Data gathered separately by USMD per Report Instructions) • Examine closely AAP students' attitudes and student's actual performance